 No. Fees are prorated via monthly payroll deductions

 Permit’s must be placed in the lower corner of the inside front window on the driver's side and must be adhered to the window in order to be valid.
 Motorcycle permits must be placed on the front left fork.
-The permit issued for the 2013/2014 academic year will be valid through August 15, 2014.
+The permit issued for the 2014/2015 academic year will be valid through August 12, 2016.
 Permit not valid for storing of vehicles on campus.
-Vehicles left unattended/unmoved for 15 days or more are subject to citation and or tow at owner's expense
+Vehicles left unattended/unmoved from a space or lot for 15 days or more are subject to citation and or tow at owner's expense

 If you bring in a police report to Public Safety or some form of proof of windshield replacement, you may obtain a replacement permit at no charge.
 You will be required to complete a Lost/Stolen/Damaged Report Form at the time a new decal is issued.
 Without a police report or proof of window replacement, the replacement cost will be $25.00.
 All replacement fees must be made to the Cashier and the receipt brought to Public Safety as proof of payment in order to obtain a new parking permit